nmarzagao/dice-roller-gtk/README.md

 A dice roller implemented with C and GTK-4.

 ### Dependencies
-Must have [GTK-4](https://www.gtk.org/docs/installations/linux/) installed on your system.
+Must have [GTK-4](https://www.gtk.org/docs/installations/linux/) installed on your system to run the app.

 #### apt
 ```bash